PEW SHEET, week beginning 15th June Click HERE

 CHURCH OFFICE - June will be spending her Friday mornings in the Church Office so if you need to have a chat or just want to pop in to say hello, she would be delighted to see you.

 Occasional help needed with stewarding the Thursday 10.30 BCP Communion.
 Duties include setting out the Communion table, Bible, microphone, books and clearing away afterwards.
 We try to welcome people as they come in and may read the lesson or administer the chalice.
 If you can help, please leave a note in the office for Fiona or Annie.
 One or two more people needed please.
+Just once or twice a month.

 STREAMING OF SERVICES: Would you like to know how we stream our services on You Tube?
 Would you like to help?
 Do you have a young person who might be interested?
 Speak with Carron for more information.